PaulZ357/PaulZ357/README.md

 ### Hi there 👋

+My name is Paul Zegarek, and I am currently persuing a Bachelor's degree in Software Engineering at Quinnipiac University.
+With a strong passion in programming, developing, applying technical knowledge in various settings, or simply learning new material, I hope that I could one day transform the Software Industry in the blink of an eye.

-I am Paul Zegarek, a current Software Engineering student at Quinnipiac University starting in Spring 2024.
-I have devoted myself to excellent opportunities that demonstrated my programming skills in real life settings.
-I have been previously a student at CT State Community Colleges from Fall 2021 through Fall 2023.
+As a student at Quinnipiac University, I have participated in various opportunities that demonstrates my knowledge about programming and Software Development.
+Here are some of the projects I have worked on as a student at QU:
 <!--
 **PaulZ357/PaulZ357** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.